 What's the weather like in Egypt in November?

 Located in North Africa and separated from the Middle East by the Red Sea, Egypt’s climate’s always hot and dry.
 In November you can look forward to high temperatures, lots of sun and hardly any rain.
-If you’d rather stay away from the searing heat of summer then this is the best time to visit.
+If you’d rather stay away from the searing heat of summer then you should plan your holidays to Egypt in winter.

 Red Sea Riviera